SamKishan/SNMP_AWS_TCPDUMP/README.md

 "NMaws.py" is used to automate the creation of an AWS s3 bucket as well as storing the files saved using the above two scripts into the newly created s3 bucket.

+Check out the png file posted on this repository for help creating the network.

 For more information: saki8093@colorado.edu